Withdrawing from Courses

 Withdrawing from Individual Courses

-If there are verifiable extenuating circumstances that justify late withdrawal (after the Course Withdraw Period has ended), see your academic advisor.
+Though withdrawal from a course will sometimes be the best option, this action should only be taken after you have made a thorough examination of your circumstances and alternatives.
+If there are verifiable extenuating circumstances that justify late withdrawal (after the Course Withdrawal Period has ended), see your academic advisor.

 Withdrawing from All Classes